crahan/HolidayHackChallenge2022/docs/easter_eggs.md

 # Easter Eggs

-After 5 years I've made peace with the fact that it's near impossible to find all the Easter eggs and referencs hidden around the North Pole.
+After 5 years I've made peace with the fact that it's near impossible to find all the Easter eggs and references hidden around the North Pole.
 It's simply amazing how many of these funny little treasures you can find once you start looking around for them.
 Things like movie references, jokes, nods to popular culture, memes, secret areas, references to past Holiday Hack Challenge, and funny WebSocket response messages.
 Below, in no particular order, are just the ones I came across.

 ## Five Golden Rings

 Surprise!
-This year's event announcement continues the KringleCon title trend set by previous iterations.
-2019 was titled *KringleCon 2: Turtle Doves*, in 2020 it was *KringleCon 3: French Hens*, and 2021 finally brought us *KringleCon 4: Four Calling Birds*.
+This year's event announcement continues the naming convention set by previous iterations.
+2019 was titled *KringleCon 2: Turtle Doves*, in 2020 it was *KringleCon 3: French Hens*, and 2021 finally brought us *KringleCon 4: Calling Birds*.
 This time around we get *KringleCon 5: Golden Rings* which is a reference to the fifth verse from the [Twelve Days of Christmas](https://genius.com/Christmas-songs-the-twelve-days-of-christmas-lyrics) carol.

 !!! abstract "The Twelve Days Of Christmas"
     ...<br/>